 Easy Homemade Horchata

-Creamy, sweet, and delightfully refreshing, my Easy Homemade Horchata is a perfect drink for your summertime fiestas!
-If you love the flavors of rice pudding, you’re going to flip for this traditional Mexican beverage.
+Creamy, sweet, and delightfully refreshing, this dairy-free Easy Homemade Horchata is a perfect rice-based drink for your summertime fiestas!
+If you love the flavors of rice pudding, youโre going to flip for this traditional agua de horchata recipe.

-Dried rice is soaked with water, then lightly sweetened and flavored with cinnamon and vanilla for a drink that is out-of-this-world delicious.
-When the weather is nice, I could literally guzzle this stuff!
+Dried rice is soaked with water, then lightly sweetened and flavored with cinnamon and vanilla for a drink that is out-of-this-world delicious. ย

 - Cloves: whole cloves add a distinct pungent warm flavor, but can be omitted from this recipe.